Computable measure of the quantum correlation: Introduction

 \section{Introduction}

-Quantum discord represents a new type of quantum correlation which looks at the correlations from a new perspective, i.e. measurement theory, different than the entanglement-separability paradigm \cite{ZurekPRL2001,HendersonJPA2001}.
-Hence, there exist separable (not-entangled) states which have non-zero discord such that one can employ these separable states as a resource to enhance the quality of quantum information and computation processing \cite{CubittPRL2003,DakicArxiv2012}.
-Nowadays, quantum discord became a subject of intensive study in different contexts \cite{ModiRMP2012} and different versions of quantum discord and their measures have been introduced and analyzed \cite{ModiRMP2012,BrodutchPRA2010}.
-Since the evaluation of quantum discord involves an optimization procedure, almost all quantum discord measures are very difficult to calculate analytically and quantum discord was analytically computed only for a few families of two-qubit states \cite{Xstates} and for some reduced two-qubit states of pure three-qubit states and also a class of rank-2 mixed state of $4\otimes 2$ systems \cite{CenPRA2011}.
-Among the various measures of quantum discord, the geometric discord, has been firstly proposed by Dakic {\it et al.}, is a simple and intuitive quantifier of general non-classical correlations \cite{DakicPRL2010}.
+Quantum discord represents a new type of quantum correlation which looks at the correlations from a new perspective, i.e. measurement theory, different from the entanglement-separability paradigm \cite{Zurek2001,Henderson2001}.
+The idea of quantum discord is based on the fact that while in the classical physics measurements can be carried out without disturbance, in quantum mechanics measurements often disturb the system and the disturbance can be exploited to quantify the quantumness of correlations therein \cite{LuoPRA2008-MIN,LuoFuPRL2011}.
+Hence, there exist separable (not-entangled) states which have non-zero discord \cite{LiLuoPRA2008} such that one can employ these separable states as a resource to enhance the quality of quantum information and computation processing \cite{Cubitt2003,DakicNature2012}.
+For instance, the deterministic quantum computation with one qubit demonstrates such a speedup without entanglement \cite{Knill1998}.
+An operational interpretation of quantum discord in terms of state merging is proposed in \cite{Madhok2011,Cavalcanti2011}.
+Nowadays, quantum discord became a subject of intensive study in different contexts \cite{Modi2012,LuoSun2010} and different versions of quantum discord and their measures have been introduced and analyzed \cite{Modi2012,Brodutch2010}.
+Since the evaluation of quantum discord involves an optimization procedure, almost all quantum discord measures are very difficult to calculate analytically and quantum discord was analytically computed only for a few families of two-qubit states \cite{Luo2008, Dillenschneider2008, Sarandy2009, Ali2010, Adesso2010, Giorda2010}, some reduced two-qubit states of pure three-qubit states, and a class of rank-2 mixed state of $4\otimes 2$ systems \cite{Cen2011}.
+Among the various measures of quantum discord, the geometric discord, has been firstly proposed by Dakic {\it et al.}, is a simple and intuitive quantifier of general non-classical correlations \cite{Dakic2010}.
 Geometric discord is defined as the squared Hilbert-Schmidt distance between the state of the quantum system and the closest zero-discord state.
-For a bipartite state $\rho$ on $\mathcal{H}^A \otimes \mathcal{H}^B$, with $\dim{\mathcal{H}^{A}}=m$ and $\dim{\mathcal{H}^{B}}=n$, the geometric discord is defined by \cite{DakicPRL2010}
+For a bipartite state $\rho$ on $\mathcal{H}^A \otimes \mathcal{H}^B$, with $\dim{\mathcal{H}^{A}}=m$ and $\dim{\mathcal{H}^{B}}=n$, the geometric discord is defined by \cite{Dakic2010}